-Many friends asked me about how many languages that I know.
+Many friends asked me about how many languages I know.
 I was born in Medan, Indonesia.
 Luckily, Indonesia is a diverse country and so does Medan.
 You can find the diversity of Medan in almost anything, such as ethnicity, culture, language, culinary.

 Born as a Chinese-Indonesian of Fujian (Hokkien) ancestry, I speak Fujianese (Hokkien).
 This language is widely used among Chinese-Indonesian in Medan.
-However, there is also Chinese-Indonesian like Cantonese, Hakka, etc. Therefore, they may have their languages too!
+However, there are also Chinese-Indonesian like Cantonese, Hakka, etc. Therefore, they may have their languages too!

 As an Indonesian, I speak Indonesian too.
 Indonesian is the official language in Indonesia and used in education, TV programs, formal/ informal activities, news, and so forth.
 My life is actually surrounded by languages.
 An interesting occasion for me is at a Chinese wedding, Indonesian and Mandarin are both used but sometimes English is used too!

 Because of the diversity in Indonesia, I am familiar with several Indonesian dialects too, such as Batak language, and Javanese.
 My familiarity with these languages is just up to recognize them, not understanding them.
 There are actually hundreds of Indonesian dialects.
 Many of them even cannot be found in Medan!
 Indonesian language and Fujianese (Hokkien) are similar to Malay and Taiwanese, respectively.
 Therefore, I understand quite well Malay and Taiwanese.

 English is taught at school as the first foreign language, so many people know English.
 Then, Mandarin is also taught, as the second foreign language at school.
 Therefore, I learned English and Mandarin at school.
 Apart from that, I took 1 year German as the extracurricular.